Immunohistochemistry - tissues

 Classification of transcriptomics data

-The consensus transcriptomics data was used to classify all genes according to their tissue-specific, single cell type-specific, brain region-specific, blood cell-specific or cell line-specific expression into two different schemas: specificity category and distribution category.
-These are defined based on the total set of all nTPM values in 40 tissues, 81 single cell types, 13 main regions of each mammalian brain,18 immune cell types or 1206 cell lines and using a cutoff value of 1 nTPM as a limit for detection across all tissues or cell types.
+The consensus transcriptomics data was used to classify all genes according to their tissue-specific, single cell type-specific, brain region-specific, immune cell-specific or cell line-specific expression into two different schemas: specificity category and distribution category.
+These are defined based on the total set of all nTPM values in 40 tissues, 81 single cell types, 13 main regions of each mammalian brain,18 immune cell types or 1132 cell lines grouped into 28 cancer types and using a cutoff value of 1 nTPM as a limit for detection across all tissues or cell types.

 Explanation of the specificity category